rajatsc/DeepC/README.md

 #### 4.1.3 update_connected_layer

-The function updates our weights using SGD with momentum and weight decay.
+The function updates our weights and biases using SGD with momentum and weight decay.

 ### 4.2 convolutional_layer